Comey documented 'everything he could remember' after Trump conversations

 - Conversations Comey had with Trump were documented by the former FBI director

-Washington (CNN)Former FBI Director James Comey wrote in a memo that President Donald Trump asked him to end to the investigation of national security adviser Michael Flynn, according to a source familiar with the matter.
+Washington (CNN)Former FBI Director James Comey wrote in a memo that President Donald Trump asked him to end the investigation of national security adviser Michael Flynn, according to a source familiar with the matter.

-Comey was so appalled by request that he wanted to document it, the source said.
+Comey was so appalled by the request that he wanted to document it, the source said.
 Comey shared it with FBI senior officials, according to the source.

 Why did he do it?